epccs/RPUlux/AmpHr/README.md

 ## Overview

-Accumulate ADC readings at timed intervals from a resistor sensor.
-This is an interactive command line program that demonstrates how the ATmega328p can be used to keep track of charge (or discharge).
+Use ADC reading to Accumulate at timed intervals from a sense resistor.
+This is an interactive command line program that demonstrates how the ATmega328p can be used to track the discharge from a battery.

 [Adc]: ../Adc